nickeynamp/screenshotservice/README.md

 # screenshotservice
-This C program will take a list of URL seperated by "," from a file, store the data getting from each URL and output their screenshots in the current directory
+This C program will take a list of URL seperated by "," from a file, send a HTTP request to and read the response from each URL.